15 Signs Your Headache Could Be Something More Serious

 Your headache just won’t quit

 A stubborn headache might cause you to double-up on pain meds, chug water, and close your eyes, but if the symptoms persist Dr. Dempsey says book an appointment ASAP.
 Especially if you already struggle with head pain, you not being able to move past the dull sensation may be extra cause for worry.
 “Someone with a history of headaches who notices a change in the pattern and location of the headache and a lack of response to headache treatments that worked in the past should know that the headache is severe and needs prompt attention,” she says.
-Find out 10 unexpected reasons you’re waking up with a headache.
+(Find out the unexpected reasons you’re waking up with a headache.)

 It’s the worst headache of your life